rishabhjha127-iu/AI-Powered-Personalized-BMI-and-Diet-Recommendation-System/README.md

  -->Scalability Challenges: The current design is suitable for a prototype or controlled user base; scaling to a production-level system may require backend optimization and advanced database management.

  -->AI Recommendation Limitations: The AI-generated diet and exercise plans depend on general health data and may not account for specific medical conditions or individual differences.

+ Implementation:
+ This AI-powered BMI & Health Tracking System is built using Laravel and leverages multiple APIs to provide personalized health insights.
+ Workflow:
+ -->User Input: Users submit personal details such as name, age, height, weight, occupation, nationality, health issues, and upload a photo.

+ -->AI Processing:
+    1.The photo is sent to GPT-Image API to generate a personalized health-related image.
+    2.User data is sent to GPT API to generate a 90-day weekly diet and exercise plan tailored to the user’s profile.

+-->PDF Generation: DomPDF is used to compile the AI-generated image and the diet/exercise plan into a downloadable PDF report.

+-->Delivery: The PDF is sent directly to the user via WhatsApp (using Wasender API) or made available for download through the frontend.

+Testing

+1.User Input & Form Validation
+ -->Verified all required fields (name, age, gender, height, weight) are filled and validated.
+ -->Checked input formats (e.g., numeric fields, phone numbers) with client- and server-side validation.
+ -->Image uploads were tested for file type (JPG, PNG, JPEG), size limits, and corruption.
+ -->Edge cases like extreme height or age were rejected for safety.

+2.BMI Calculation Verification
+ -->Cross-checked BMI outputs against manual calculations.
+ -->Verified correct category mapping (Underweight, Normal, Overweight, Obese) and decimal conversions.

+3.AI Prompt & Response Testing (GPT-4o-mini)
+ -->Tested diet/exercise plan generation for various user profiles.
+ -->Ensured outputs include 12-week plans with structured weekly instructions.
+ -->Checked for no incomplete sections and proper fallback messages for API failures.

+4.AI Image Generation Testing
+-->Confirmed successful processing of user photos and correct “Before”/“After” outputs.
+-->Handled corrupted, missing, or oversized images with proper error messages.
+-->Verified base64 decoding and storage on multiple devices.

+5.PDF Generation (DomPDF) Testing
+-->Verified placement of user details, original & AI images, and weekly charts.
+-->Ensured multi-page format integrity, consistent fonts, and readability.
+-->Tested longer content for text overflow or page cut-offs.
+-->Checked file naming, download links, and storage paths.

+6.Error Handling & Edge Cases
+-->Tested missing fields, invalid file types, AI API outages, PDF generation failures, and slow devices.
+-->All errors trigger friendly messages without crashing the system.

+7.End-to-End Workflow Testing
+-->Complete workflow tested: user input → photo upload → BMI calculation → AI diet/exercise plan → AI image generation → PDF creation → report download.

+Conclusion
+The Health Management System demonstrates how AI can personalize health and fitness recommendations using user data such as age, gender, height, weight, activity level, and an uploaded photo.
+It generates a BMI-based health report, customized diet and exercise plans, and an AI-created motivational image, all compiled into a standardized PDF for easy reading.This project highlights the integration of AI with traditional health assessments, automation, and PDF generation, providing a streamlined approach to wellness tracking.
+It also showcases backend development, API integration, and prompt engineering, laying the foundation for a future fully integrated digital health assistant.